ranenbg/Arduino-FFB-wheel/README.md

  Here is the complete list of all available options that may be added to any of the above firmware*:
 - "a" pedal axis autocalibration enabled (otherwise a manual calibration is enabled)
 - "z" Z-index encoder support
-- "c" hardware wheel re-center enabled
+- "c" hardware wheel re-center support
-- "h" Hat Switch support
+- "h" Hat Switch (D-pad) support
 - "s" external ADC support for pedals with ADS1015
 - "i" averaging of analog inputs
 - "t" 4x4 button matrix support